-Watch the animated YouTube video below to learn more about the rules of the road for cycling.Bicycle Accident Lawyers in Marysville, CA
+Watch the animated YouTube video below to learn more about the rules of the road for cycling.Bicycle Accident Attorneys in Marysville, CA

-Hi.
-My name is Ed Smith.
-I'm a Marysville bicycle accident lawyer.
-Serious bicycle and other personal injury accidents can cause life-long complications or fatal injuries.
-If you or a loved one was severely injured in an accident in or near Marysville, call our injury lawyers at (530) 392-9400 or (800) 404-5400 for our free and friendly case advice.
+If you or a loved one was severely injured in an accident in or near Marysville, call our experienced Marysville bicycle accident lawyers at (530) 392-9400 or (800) 404-5400 for our free and friendly case advice.

 See a list of our past cases on our verdicts and settlements page.

 Editor's Note: updated [cha 6.9.23] Photo by Adrianna Calvo from Pexels cha bw [cs 870]